PascalGameDevelopment/PGDCommunityEngine/Documentation/Design/ClassHierarchy.md

 ## Core Classes ##

 - TCEBaseApplication - Base application class to separate the engine from the target platform.
-Descendants:-
+Example of descendants:
 	- TCEWindowsApplication
 	- TCEIOSApplication
 	- TCEAndroidApplication
 	- TCEOSXApplication
 - TCEBaseRenderer - Base renderer class to separate the engine from the target graphics API (GAPI).
-Descendants:-
+Example of descendants:
-	- TCEOpenGLRenderer - Should support Windows, Mac OSX and Linux
+	- TCEOpenGL4Renderer - OpenGL 4.xx based renderer.
+Should support Windows, Mac OSX and Linux.
-	- TCEOpenGLESRenderer - Should support Android and iOS
+	- TCEOpenGLES2Renderer - OpenGL ES 2.0 based renderer.
+Should support Android and iOS.
-	- TCEDirectXRenderer - Should support Windows
+	- TCEDirectX10Renderer - DirectX 10 based renderer.
+Should support Windows.
 - TCECore - Core engine class, uses platform/API specific classes to perform required actions
 - TCEBaseInput - Base input handling class.
 Uses instances of platform specific handler classes to handle user input.
-The appropriate base classes should be created by descendants to TCEBaseApplication.
+The appropriate base classes should be created by descendants to TCEBaseInput.
+Example of descendants:
-	- TCEBaseMouseInput - Base mouse input class
+	- TCEOSMessagesInput - Platform independent input class based on OS messages handling
-		- TCEWindowsMouseInput
-		- TCEOSXMouseInput
+	- TCEDirectInputInput - DirectInput based implementation
 	- etc.
-	- TCEBaseKeyboardInput - Base keyboard input class
-		- TCEWindowsKeyboardInput
-		- TCEOSXKeyboardInput
-		- etc.
 - TCEBaseAudio - Base audio handling class.
-Descendants:-
+Example of descendants:
 	- TCEOpenALAudio
 - TCEBasePhysics - Base physics handling class.
-Descendants should implement specific physics APIs.
+Example of descendants:
+	- TCENewton3Physics
-	- TCENewtonPhysics
+	- TCEBox2DPhysics
 - TCE2D - 2D handling class.
 Uses the chosen renderer to implement a 2D environment for sprites etc.
 - TCEGUI - Graphical User Interface (GUI) handling class.
 	- TCEConsole - Provides a simple text based console
-- TCEBaseNetwork - Base network interface class
+- TCEBaseNetwork - Base network interface class.
+Example of descendants:
 	- TCEIndyNetwork - Indy implementation of the network interface
 	- TCESynapseNetwork - Synapse implementation of the network interface
 - TCEEntityManager - System entity manager class
 - TCESceneGraphDatabase - System scene graph database class
-- TCEMediaLibrary - System media library class.
-Implements file system handling via the application class.
 - TCESubsystemManager - Provides a means by which the user application can query the available sub-systems (for operating preferences choices for example).
 All sub-system classes are descended from TCESubSystem which registers the descendant class with the manager.
 The manager then allows simple queries such as 'findAudioInterfaces', 'findRenderers' to be performed.

 ## Core Class Hierarchy ##